opicron/Reticule-AHK/README.md

 ### Notes:
 ------
 - reload the script after adding or renaming crosshairs!
-- add your game window class to the script else it will not show!
+- add your game window class to the script!